 Have you always wanted to capture your own images of the beautiful nebula and galaxies in the night sky?
 Believe it or not, you don't need a big telescope and heavy mount to create breathtaking photos!
 One of the great things about modern camera equipment is that it allows us to capture amazing images of distant nebula and galaxies with a simple telephoto lens!
 Throughout this course you will learn how to find, capture, and process your own astrophotography images.

 The Deep Space Course has grown considerably since 2018.
-Along the way, I've also learned a lot of new tricks and techniques.
-With that in mind, the tutorials in the course are catered to all skill levels.
+My main focus in the 2022 Edition was to have tutorials for each skill level - Beginner, Intermediate, and Advanced.
 If you just bought a star tracker, and aren't quite sure how to use it, I'll take you through step-by-step and explain the general process.
 Maybe you've been doing astrophotography for a few years, but still need a little help.
 I've got an intermediate workflow that will introduce some new concepts and gear to increase the quality of your images and improve your tracking results.
 Finally, for those looking to take things to the next level, I've got workflows for using a dedicated astro camera, narrowband filters, and Go-To mounts.
 The 2023 Edition also includes my latest PixInsight tutorials.
 While this program may seem overwhelming at first, I'll show you my simplified workflows that are actually very easy to do.
 With a little practice you'll be much more comfortable using PixInsight!